Skip to content

 Volume Service Purpose

-quantum-minio-data MinIO Object storage data
+quantum-garage-data Garage Object storage data

-quantum-spark-warehouse Spark Spark SQL warehouse
+quantum-ml-spark-warehouse Spark Spark SQL warehouse

-quantum-airflow-postgres PostgreSQL Airflow metadata
+quantum-ml-airflow-postgres PostgreSQL Airflow + MLflow metadata

-quantum-airflow-logs Airflow Task execution logs
+quantum-ml-airflow-logs Airflow Task execution logs

-quantum-kafka-data Kafka Kafka log segments
+quantum-ml-kafka-data Kafka Kafka log segments

 Scaling